GOCDB/gocdb-failover-scripts/README.md

 and restore/restart the failover process.
 This includes:
 * <strike>restore the symlinks to the goc.dl.ac.uk server cert and key (see details below)</strike> (no longer needed as cert contains dual SAN)
-* restore the hourly cron to download the dmp of the DB
+* restore the hourly cron to fetch the dmp of the DB
 * run nsupdate procedure to repoint 'goc.egi.eu' back to 'gocdb-base.esc.rl.ac.uk'
   MUST read /root/nsupdate_goc/nsupdateReadme.txt.